guides you to the best local dishes & drinks in

 EYW wants your food stories!

 What: First of all, it’s not barbecued or grilled in any way (that might be too healthy).
 New Orleans-style BBQ shrimp means unpeeled, head-on jumbo shrimp swimming in a buttery, peppery, Creole-spiced sauce.
-It’s super rich, messy, and outrageously delicious—more so because once the shrimp are finished, you get to mop up the sauce with hot French bread.
+Said to have been invented at Pascal’s Manale, an Uptown restaurant, in the 1950s (see below), this dish is super rich, messy, and outrageously delicious—more so because once the shrimp are finished, you get to mop up the sauce with hot French bread.

-Order: The BBQ shrimp; we also love the chicken and andouille gumbo ya-ya.
+Order: The BBQ shrimp (lunch portion, $21, is pictured) is everything this dish was meant to be: buttery, peppery, briny, messy.
+The bread is a must, because you will want to slurp down that sauce.
+We also love the chicken and andouille gumbo ya-ya here.
 Thankfully, the staff is generous with the French bread and napkins.

 New Orleans City Guide